eclipse-zenoh/zenoh-backend-influxdb/README.md

             // configuration of a "influxdb" volume (the "zenoh_backend_influxdb" backend library will be loaded at startup)
             //this should be named influxdb for v1 and influxdb2 for v2
             influxdb: {
-              // URL to the InfluxDB service
+              // URL to the InfluxDB service.
+The example below is for plugin v1.x.
+For plugin 2.x, we need to append /api/v2/ to the url
               url: "http://localhost:8086",
               private: {

+                //For detailed explanation, see individual README files for v1 and v2
                 //For Influxdb v1.x:
                 // If needed: InfluxDB credentials, preferably admin for databases creation and drop
                   //username: "admin",